Rick-Houser/jeh/_posts/2025-05-04-terraform-best-practices.md

 - **Variables**: Parameterizes inputs for flexibility.
 - **Outputs**: Exposes IDs for cross-module references.

-**Screenshot Suggestion**: Code snippet of the EKS module in a code editor.

 ## Step 3: Setting Up a Remote Backend
 Configure an S3 backend with DynamoDB locking:
 ```hcl